Noah Cicero

-Noah Cicero (born October 10, 1980) is an American novelist, short-story writer.
+Noah Cicero (born October 10, 1980) is an American novelist, poet, and short-story writer.
 He lives in Las Vegas, Nevada.
-He is the author of six books of fiction and two ebooks.
+He is the author of nine books of fiction, two books of poetry, and two ebooks.

 Cicero's stories, poetry, and essays have been published in magazines such as Scarecrow, Brittle Star, Retort, Nth Position, Black Ice, Identity Theory, Prague Literary Review, and many others.
 His fiction is anthologized in The Edgier Waters, published by 3:AM Magazine in 2006.